manforowicz/rust_in_cse_notes/cse_rust_book/src/meetings/april_16.md

 - Keep working on this lab.
 - If I have time, try Matthew's lab and send a feedback message.
 - Send Yiqing a message with feedback about slides: https://docs.google.com/presentation/d/14myOhXS0392NV5tz7ZTAjgLYsCNwOfFQ9r81QP-l46E/edit#slide=id.p
+- Add more Cuckoo tests, and maybe run [flamegraph](https://nnethercote.github.io/perf-book/profiling.html) on it.